I Think I: Background

 "I Think I" features the vocals of nine active Super Junior members — Leeteuk, Heechul, Yesung, Donghae, Shindong, Eunhyuk, Siwon, Ryeowook, and Kyuhyun.
 Kyuhyun was discharged from his mandatory military service on May 7, 2019, and did not partake in the band's previous release, One More Time.

 Kangin, who had been on hiatus since 2016 announced his decision to depart from the band on July 11.
 Sungmin continues his indefinite hiatus and voluntarily did not join band activities after last appearing for them for Mamacita album back in 2014.
 As a result, Super Junior became a ten-member group with nine active members promoting.

 During the band's appearance at HallyuPopFest on May 28, Leeteuk announced the band will release a new album in 2019, to celebrate the group's 15th anniversary.

 On September 3, Super Junior began releasing teaser images to generate hype for the album's release on October 14.
 The song was digitally released alongside its music video on October 4, albeit five hours behind schedule due to an alleged production issue.
 On October 30, the song was digitally released in Japanese.

 Composition

 "I Think I" is classified as a fusion between Latin pop music with jazz strings and horns, and R&B, the former was a nod to their debut extended play.
-The song was composed by Rudi Daouk, Jakob Mihoubi, Nermin Harambašić, and JINBYJIN in the key of F# Major, with the tempo of 145 beats per minute.
+The song was composed by Rudi Daouk, Jakob Mihoubi, Nermin Harambašić, and JINBYJIN in the key of F-sharp major, with the tempo of 145 beats per minute.
 Its lyrics were written by January 8th, Jo Yoon-kyung, and member Eunhyuk.
 JINBYJIN was credited as the producer of the song.

 The lyrics of the song likens a time spent together akin to dancing.